TommasoBarberis/Genomic-and-transcriptomic-evolution-of-D.-Suzukii/README.md

 - `-F`: selected field.

 The best way to choose the right filter, is to plot the several scores across the VCF file, for example using `ggplot2` library in `R`.
-You can find here the plot for some scores: <br/>
+You can find here the plot used to define some scores: <br/>

 <img src="./img/DP.svg"/>
 <img src="./img/FS.svg"/>